aleksandraklofat/kubernetes_notes/readme.md

 container runtime - the underlying framework that is responsible for running application in containers like Docker <br/>

 kubectl - command line utility used to manage a kubernetes cluster <br/>

+etcd -  a distributed reliable key-value store used by kubernetes to store all data used to manage the cluster <br/>

+# Kubernetes Pods

+We have Docker images and they are present on Docker Hub.
+Kubernetes CLuster is set up.

+Ziel/ Task: Deploy an application in a form of containers in a set of machines.
+Containers are encapsulated into a cubernetes object known as pod.

+Pod = single instance of application /smallest object that you can create in kubernetes.
+When we are scaling an apllication we are creating new pods (not another container within an existing pod)
+BUT: we can have more containers in the same pod (but not with the same stuff in it)